MartyMacGyver/DirTreeDigest/README.md

   - When all files are processed, cleanly shut down the workers and exit

 ## TODO

-  - Linux/OS X compatibility - The memory tagging thing that works optimally in Windows won't work for these, but it's otherwise mostly a matter of adding OS detection and making the Windows-specific things toggle out as needed

-  - More docstrings
+  - Cleanups

   - More testing

-  - Smaller chunks of code - now that it's working, it's time to trim out things that aren't vital for operation or debugging, and refine the code
+  - Linux/OS X mmap - the memory tagging trick that works optimally in Windows won't work for these, so inefficient queueing is used by default (--nomap is always active)